Political persecutees are afforded asylum

 As in many other countries, the right to asylum is guaranteed in Germany not only on the basis of the obligation under international law arising from the Geneva Convention on Refugees of 1951, but also has constitutional status as a fundamental right.
 It is the only fundamental right that is only accorded to foreign nationals.

-Persecution is considered to be political if it causes specific violations of rights to the individual – in connection with his/her political convictions, choice of religious belief or intangible characteristics that mark him/her out as being different – which, due to their intensity, exclude that person from the general peace framework of the state unit.
+Persecution is considered to be political if it causes specific violations of rights to the individual – in connection with his/her political convictions, choice of religious belief or intangible characteristics that mark him/her out as being different – which, due to their intensity, exclude that person from the general peaceful framework of the state unit.
 The right to asylum serves to protect human dignity in a more comprehensive sense.

 In principle, only state persecution is taken into consideration, i.e. persecution that is perpetrated by the State.
 Exceptions apply if non-state persecution can be attributed to the State or if the non-state persecutor is representing the State (quasi-state persecution).

 General emergency situations such as poverty, civil wars, natural disasters or a lack of prospects are therefore ruled out as reasons for granting asylum.
-The guarantee of subsidiary protection can be considered in certain circumstances.
+The granting of subsidiary protection can be considered in certain circumstances.

-Recognition as being entitled to asylum is excluded in the event of entry to Germany via a safe third country.
+Recognition as being entitled to asylum is ruled out in the event of entry to Germany via a safe third country.
 This also applies in cases where a return to that third country is not possible, such as where the country is not specifically known due to a lack of corresponding information from the asylum applicant.